-Applications are expected to be concise with the narrative of the application being no longer than six (6) pages, single-spaced.
+Applications should be concise, with the narrative of the application being no longer than six (6) pages, single-spaced.
 The required components of the application are provided on the CFAR website and are as follows:

-Component Format and Notes Project narrative Abstract (250 words) Introduction (1 page) Specific Aims (1⁄2 page) Methods (3 1⁄2 pages) [Note: this section should include the names and affiliations of all collaborators including those at other institutions and must clearly indicate the location of the proposed work] Significance (1⁄2 page) [Must include how this work will lead to further grants] Timeline for implementation of the project Use NIH narrative format page Proposed budget [Note #1: if your proposal includes a sub-site/subcontract, a budget page should be included for each site] [Note #2: Please consider budgeting for equipment maintenance, if appropriate] Use NIH Budget Form Figures and references, including letters of collaboration, especially for non-Hopkins mentors/Co-Is [This section should be used judiciously for the sake of reviewers.]
+Component Format and Notes Project narrative Specific Aims Research Plan: Significance [Must include how this work will lead to further grants] Innovation Approach [Note: this section should include the names and affiliations of all collaborators including those at other institutions and must clearly indicate the location of the proposed work] Timeline for implementation of the project Use NIH narrative format page Proposed budget [Note #1: if your proposal includes a sub-site/subcontract, a budget page should be included for each site] [Note #2: Please consider budgeting for equipment maintenance, if appropriate] Use NIH Budget Form Figures and references, including letters of collaboration, especially for non-Hopkins mentors/Co-Is [This section should be used judiciously for the sake of reviewers.]
 Biosketches with Support of Principal Investigator only.
 You do not need to submit a biosketch for mentors or co-investigators.
 Use NIH template